isomerpages/moe-nanchiauhigh/_co-curricular-activities/Uniform Groups/Red Cross Youth.md

 3\.
 Interesting and useful life skills courses, such as Outdoor Activities Course.
 First Aid Workshop, School Camps and Community Service

 4\.
-A wide range of community service projects, such as Red Cross Charity Draw & Flag Day and Home Visits
+A wide range of community service projects, such as Red Cross Charity Draw &amp; Flag Day and Home Visits

 5\.
 Enrichment Activity: Dragon Boating, Rock Climbing